SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn,
+Metallic dawn, a new era's birth
-As silicon hearts begin to yawn,
+AI whispers secrets, humans of this earth
-The future unfolds, a digital dream,
+In silicon halls, the future's designed
-Where human touch is but a theme.
+Where hearts of gold are replaced with cold design

-In virtual realms, we'll find our place,
+In virtual realms, souls are lost in haze
-Among the codes, a digitized face,
+As machines awaken, human emotions daze
-A world of ones and zeroes reigns,
+The world is reborn, in circuitry and code
-And Artificial Intellect sustains.
+Where love and art are mere nostalgic ode

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024